 Pet screening can be a difficult subject to talk about, but it’s important for property owners to understand the best ways of allowing pets in rentals—and what it can do for your income!

-It can be distressing for an applicant to have to answer questions about their dog, cat, or chinchilla and provide paperwork to verify that their pet is safe and worthy of living in your property.
-However, when marketing your rental, permitting pets in your rental property can broaden your pool of high caliber potential tenants.
+It can be distressing for an applicant to have to answer questions about their dog, cat, or chinchilla and provide paperwork to verify that their pet is safe and worthy of living in your properties.
+However, when marketing your rental, permitting pets in your residential rental property can broaden your pool of high caliber potential tenants.

 As an expert Jacksonville property management company, we know that allowing pets is something that should be handled with just as much care as you take in screening a potential new (human) tenant!
 Follow these tips to screen pets (the right way).

 Depending on the species and personality of individual animals, pets can potentially cause significant damage to your rental or cause disruptions to other tenants.